Last updated on October 10th, 2023 at 08:15 am

 Does everything we’ve said already mean you should go ahead and fly your drone in the snow during

 the day?
 Nope.
 It’s still just as bad of an idea as before!
-In reality, you can easily damage your drone if
+You can easily damage your drone if

 you take it out in such adverse weather conditions.
 Cold can make your propellers brittle, which can